 Program overview

 Develop your skills in designing, developing, and maintaining electronic circuits and systems with our three-year Electronics Engineering Technology diploma program at Conestoga.
-This program is designed to provide you with a solid theoretical foundation combined with hands-on skills, preparing you for a successful career in engineering technology.
+This program, which includes an optional co-op industry placement, is designed to help you gain valuable industry experience while you learn about engineering in college.
+Graduates will be well-prepared for various career paths, including roles as electronics technologists, field service technologists, automation specialists, and quality control technologists.
+The program emphasizes a solid theoretical foundation combined with hands-on skills, ensuring you are ready to meet industry demands.

-• Optional Co-op industry placement available, providing valuable work experience.
+• Optional co-op industry placement for practical experience.

-• Access to modern laboratories with cutting-edge instrumentation for hands-on experimentation.
+• Access to modern laboratories equipped with cutting-edge instrumentation.

 Featured Experiences

-The Electronics Engineering Technology program offers several unique experiences that enhance learning and professional development:
+The Electronics Engineering Technology program offers several unique features that enhance the learning experience:

-• Hands-on Laboratory Work: Students will engage in practical experiments using advanced equipment such as oscilloscopes, function generators, and soldering stations.
+• Access to modern laboratories with advanced equipment such as oscilloscopes, function generators, and soldering stations.

 Career Options